 The Directors have reviewed projections for a period of at least 12 months from the date of approval of the financial statements.
-The Company has no revenue, but cash resources were raised, at the time of its listing, to finance its activities whilst it identifies and completes suitable transaction opportunities.

 In making their assessment of going concern, the Directors acknowledge that the Company has a very small cost base and can therefore confirm that they consider sufficient funds will be available to ensure the Company continues to meet its obligations they fall due for a period of at least one year from the date of approval of these financial statements.
 Accordingly, the Board believes it is appropriate to adopt the going concern basis in the preparation of the financial statements.